globus/globus-compute/docs/endpoints/multi_user.rst

 ================================

-A multi-user endpoint requires a privileged local user account (e.g., ``root``) to start, enabling the manager endpoint process to perform identity mapping and drop privileges to mapped user accounts.
+A multi-user endpoint requires a privileged local user account (e.g., ``root``) to start, enabling the core endpoint process to perform identity mapping and drop privileges to mapped user accounts.
 Apart from this initial setup requirement, multi-user endpoints operate identically to regular endpoints for starting and stopping: